moby-it/useless-dragon/README.md

 ## Actions

-The player has access to four different actions during combat:
+The player has access to three different actions during combat:

 1. Basic Attack (BA): A standard attack that deals damage.
 2. Power Attack(PA): A stronger attack that deals more damage, but may have additional effects depending on the current stance.
 3. Guard(GA): A defensive move that reduces incoming damage and may have additional effects depending on the current stance.
-4. Taunt(TA): A move that provokes the enemy and may have additional effects depending on the current stance.

 Each action has a different effect depending on the current stance.
 For example, using a Power Attack in Drakonid (AS) stance deals more damage than using it in another stance.